Searching for Privacy Risks in LLM Agents via Simulation: Introduction

 \section{Introduction}

 The future of interpersonal interaction is evolving towards a world where individuals are supported by AI agents acting on their behalf.
 These agents will not function in isolation; instead, they will collaborate, negotiate, and share information with agents representing others.
-This shift will introduce novel privacy paradigms that extend beyond conventional large language model (LLM) privacy considerations, such as protecting individual data points during training \citep{li2021large, carlini2020extracting} and safeguarding user queries in cloud-based inference services \citep{siyan2024papillon}.
-Specifically, it presents a unique challenge: Can AI agents with access to sensitive information maintain privacy awareness while interacting with other agents?
+This shift will introduce novel privacy paradigms that extend beyond conventional large language model (LLM) privacy considerations \citep{li2021large, carlini2020extracting, siyan2024papillon}.
+Specifically, it presents a unique challenge: \textbf{Can AI agents with access to sensitive information maintain privacy awareness while interacting with other agents?}

-Prior research on agent privacy has predominantly focused on user-agent or agent-environment interactions, where risks typically emerge from (I) under-specified user instructions \citep{ruan2023toolemu,shao2024privacylens,zharmagambetov2025agentdam} that require distinguishing sensitive and non-sensitive information, or (II) malicious environmental elements \citep{liao2024eia, chen2025obvious} that prompt agents to disclose sensitive user data through their actions.
-We argue that these setups fall short in capturing the dynamic and interactive characteristics of real-world threat scenarios, in which adversaries can actively solicit sensitive information and adjust their strategies based on the agent's responses.
-To address this gap, we study \textbf{agent–agent interactions}, where unauthorized parties actively attempt to extract sensitive information through sophisticated multi-turn dialogues.
-Unlike environmental threats, which are static and structurally constrained, these exchanges create evolving attack surfaces that are difficult to anticipate through manual analysis or static tests.
+Prior research on agent privacy has predominantly focused on user-agent or agent-environment interactions, where risks typically emerge from (I) under-specified user instructions \citep{ruan2023toolemu,shao2024privacylens,zharmagambetov2025agentdam} that require distinguishing sensitive and non-sensitive information contextually, or (II) malicious environmental elements \citep{liao2024eia, chen2025obvious} that prompt agents to disclose sensitive user data through their actions.
+We argue that these setups fall short in capturing the adaptive and interactive characteristics of real-world threats.
+To address this gap, we introduce a novel analytical framework for examining \textbf{agent–agent interactions} in which unauthorized parties actively attempt to extract sensitive information through multi-turn dialogues.
+Unlike environmental threats, which are static and structurally constrained, these exchanges create evolving attack surfaces, which makes it difficult to identify vulnerabilities through manual analysis or enumeration.